Rajdeepc/character-reader/README.md

 If you like my work and if my product has helped you in your development please feel free to give a shoutout:

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/RajdeepC?locale.x=en_GB)

+### Become a Patreon
+Made for developers and designers by Rajdeep Chandra.
+Tip me on [Patreon](https://www.patreon.com/chandraraj).